SeaCity Museum: Exhibits

 The pavilion plays host to temporary exhibitions.
 The first, to coincide with the Titanic centenary, is Titanic: The Legend which explores the public's enduring fascination with the ship through its portrayal in popular culture.
 The exhibition hosts screens playing scenes from films such as 1912's In Nacht und Eis and 1997's Titanic.
 Titanic memorabilia collected include Steiff "mourning bears", beers from the Titanic Brewery, jigsaw puzzles and many other such kitsch that SeaCity scoured the internet to find.

 Catherine Roberts, reviewing Southampton's Titanic Story for Culture24 described the comparison between the height of the civic centre and the height of the Titanic as inspired.
 She praised the graphics for making the story digestible for children and adults.
 And while she mentioned that the motif of following several crew members through the story never quite pans out, she concluded that it was a well-conceived exhibition and that "there can be no better place than Southampton to remember both those who died and those who survived the Titanics first and final voyage."

 Oliver Green, writing in Museums Journal welcomed the new building, comparing it favourably to Southampton Maritime Museum's former home at The Wool House, which he described as being "completely unsuitable for telling the story of 20th century Southampton".
 Green praised the use of multimedia as "creative but restrained", and highlighted their careful integration with the museum's collections.
 He finished his review on a hopeful note, eyeing the still undeveloped spaces available in the civic centre building for further expansion.
 He concluded that it would be "a real shame if the project were to falter at this stage", and that further phases of expansion "must surely be good for the city and its future success."

+Southampton City Council forecast that the museum would receive over 150,000 visitors per year, but these numbers were only achieved in the first year, and annual totals have subsequently fallen consistently.
+Over its first two years of operations income was £468 thousand (23%) lower than expected.
+Visitor numbers were 10 thousand lower than expected at 240 thousand.
+Visitor numbers have continued to fall in subsequent years raising concerns over ongoing funding and long term viability.
 The 2018 Pevsner Architectural Guide to Hampshire:South described it as "notably short of objects or artworks".